Chart Color Schemes

 The educational profile of Everton Park exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 27.7% of residents currently enrolled in formal education.
-This includes 8.4% in primary education, 7.1% in tertiary education, and 6.5% pursuing secondary education.
-Everton Park's three schools have a combined enrollment of 1,747 students, indicating above-average socio-educational conditions (ICSEA: 1063).
-The area has balanced educational provision with two primary and one secondary school serving distinct age groups.
-School capacity exceeds typical residential needs, with 15.7 places per 100 residents compared to the regional average of 11.5, suggesting Everton Park serves as an educational hub for the broader region.
+This includes advanced diplomas (11.1%) and certificates (20.3%).
+Educational participation is high in Everton Park, with 27.7% of residents currently enrolled in formal education.
+This includes primary education (8.4%), tertiary education (7.1%), and secondary education (6.5%).
+The three schools in Everton Park have a combined enrollment of 1,747 students.
+The area has above-average socio-educational conditions, with an ICSEA score of 1063.
+Education provision is balanced, with two primary schools and one secondary school serving distinct age groups.
+School capacity exceeds typical residential needs, with 15.7 places per 100 residents compared to the regional average of 11.5, indicating that Everton Park serves as an educational center for the broader region.

 Frequently Asked Questions - Education